Angela L. Batterson

 New York, NY 10281 V-CARD

-Angie Batterson has advised clients in complex leveraged financing transactions across a broad array of industries, including health care, telecommunications, media, manufacturing, and energy, for 20 years.
-She represents financial institutions, sponsors, issuers, and mezzanine providers in private debt financings, including in connection with secured and unsecured senior credit facilities, first lien/second lien credit facilities, unitranche facilities, and mezzanine financings.
-Angie also advises on intercreditor agreements and distressed debt financings, including debtor-in-possession (DIP) financings, fund to fund loans, and senior housing loans.
+This practice focus is the latest in Angie's diverse array of experience advising clients in complex leveraged financing transactions across a broad spectrum of industries, including health care, telecommunications, media, manufacturing and energy, for over 20 years.
+She represents financial institutions, sponsors, issuers and mezzanine providers in private debt financings, including in connection with secured and unsecured senior credit facilities, first lien/second lien credit facilities, unitranche facilities and mezzanine financings.
+Angie also advises on intercreditor agreements and distressed debt financings, including debtor-in-possession (DIP) financings, fund-to-fund loans and senior housing loans.

 Angie has been included in The Best Lawyers in America since 2020 for Banking and Finance Law in New York.